Content of the support: to help pay for the medicine Translarna (Ataluren) that Kevin needs.

 Introduction

 Kevin (2011) has a serious rare disease – Duchenne muscular dystrophy.
 It is an inherited progressive muscle disease that affects five out of 100,000 people and starts in childhood.
 Initially, the muscle tissue volume of the affected muscle increases and muscle weakness develops, with all muscles atrophying as the disease progresses.
-Children’s mental abilities are unaffected, but by the age of 12-13 they are confined to a wheelchair.
 If left untreated, the disease progresses very rapidly, leading to death in the early twenties.

-From February 2023, Kevin will receive the drug Translarna (ataluren), thanks to the support of kind donors of the Children’s Foundation.
-According to Kevin’s doctor, Dr Eve Õiglane-Šlik, the treatment, which began a year ago, is working perfectly: “The result is amazing – he is now 12 years old and walks long distances independently, gets out of bed quickly, is optimistic and his mental concentration is much better than before.
+From February 2023, Kevin receives the medicine Translarna (Ataluren), thanks to the support of kind donors of the Children’s Foundation.
+According to Kevin’s doctor, Dr Eve Õiglane-Šlik, the treatment, which began more than a year ago, is working perfectly: “The result is amazing – he is now 12 years old and walks long distances independently, gets out of bed quickly, is optimistic and his mental concentration is much better than before.
 From my point of view, it’s a miracle, because at this age all our patients have been in wheelchairs for a long time.

 Translarna is used to treat children with Duchenne muscular dystrophy over the age of two who are able to walk and have a rare “nonsense” mutation in the DMD gene.
 Kevin meets all the criteria, as confirmed by Annemieke Aartsma-Rus, Professor of Genetics at Leiden University in the Netherlands, and Katrin Õunap, Professor of Clinical Genetics and Head of the Competence Centre for Rare Diseases at Tartu University Hospital.